Courtroom clash in Trump's election interference case as the judge ponders the path ahead

 “Enjoy it while it lasts,” Chutkan said.

+The hearing ended without the judge issuing an order about future dates in the case.

-Trump was not in the courtoom and was scheduled to give an economic speech in New York.
+Trump was not in the courtoom and gave an economic speech in New York.
 A not guilty plea was entered on his behalf for the revised indictment.

 Defense lawyers said they intend to file multiple motions to dismiss the case, including one that piggybacks off a Florida judge's ruling that said Smith's appointment was unconstitutional.